-The Virginia Institute of Autism's programs and services are built around the principles of Applied Behavior Analysis, and employ professionals in the fields of behavior analysis, childhood special education, speech-language therapy, clinical psychology, and occupational and physical therapies.
+The Virginia Institute of Autism VIA is committed to providing evidence-based services that address the core symptoms of autism.
+Our programs and services are built around the principles of Applied Behavior Analysis, and employ professionals in the fields of behavior analysis, childhood special education, speech-language therapy, clinical psychology, and occupational and physical therapies.

 Jessica Doucette, M.S., BCBA